 Mercy Technology Services (MTS) provides and manages technology solutions for Mercy, one of the largest Catholic health systems in the nation, and since 2014 extends services to other health care providers.
 An early adopter of Epic’s EHR, Mercy became the nation’s first to be accredited by Epic to offer EHR solutions to other hospitals, including Epic in the cloud, implementation and optimization.
-With MTS’ full suite of health care offerings including health care cloud, managed services, imaging-as-a-service, disaster recovery and BaaS, hospitals can reduce IT costs and risks.
+With MTS’ full suite of health care offerings including health care cloud, managed services, imaging-as-a-service and backup-as-a-service, hospitals can reduce IT costs and risks.
 MTS’ award-winning data analytics help reduce waste, manage health care’s highest costs and support a model of care that keeps patients healthier.

 About North Mississippi Health System

 North Mississippi Health Services serves 24 counties in north Mississippi and northwest Alabama from headquarters in Tupelo, Miss.
 NMHS includes acute diagnostic and therapeutic services offered through North Mississippi Medical Center in Tupelo; a community hospital system with locations in Eupora, Iuka, Pontotoc and West Point, Miss., and Hamilton Ala.; North Mississippi Medical Clinics, a regional network of more than 45 primary and specialty clinics; and nursing homes, telehealth services and a comprehensive portfolio of managed care plans.
 NMHS connects our patients and their families with convenient access to health care that is cost effective and of the highest quality.